Code Execution

 • Session Persistence: Maintain variable state across multiple executions

-• Multiple Kernels: Support for different Python versions (3.9, 3.10, 3.11, 3.12)
+• Multiple Kernels: Support for Python 3.10, 3.11, and 3.12 kernels

 • Notebook Compatibility: Full compatibility with Jupyter notebook format